Trinitas Blog

 Teach them to obey the first time even when they don’t feel like obeying.

 Matt Whitling, a classical school assistant principal and frequent conference speaker, has a helpful saying, “We obey right away, all the way, with a good attitude, every day.”
-Think more about your vision here.
 If your child doesn’t obey the first time when you tell him to stop at the crosswalk, his life could be in danger; likewise, God desires our obedience to live the life He has called us to.
 Practice and use fun games to teach listening for your voice and obeying the first time.

-I hope these suggestions prove fruitful for you.
+Hopefully, these suggestions will prove fruitful for you.
 Remember, begin with the end in mind: you want to spark wonder and a love for learning that will last a lifetime.
-Practice these ideas in your home and add your own creative ways of accomplishing the same objectives to give your child the foundation he needs for kindergarten and beyond.
+Practice these ideas in your home and add your own reative ways of accomplishing the same objectives to give your child the foundation he needs for kindergarten and beyond.